Nathan Blissett

-Nathan Blissett (born 29 June 1990) is an English professional footballer who plays as a forward, for Northern Premier League Premier Division club Stafford Rangers.
-He has made appearances for Kidderminster Harriers, Cambridge United, Bristol Rovers, Tranmere Rovers, Torquay United, Plymouth Argyle, Macclesfield Town, Solihull Moors and Maidenhead United.
+Nathan Anthon Blissett (born 29 June 1990) is an English former professional footballer who plays as a forward for Hednesford Town.
+He made appearances for Kidderminster Harriers, Cambridge United, Bristol Rovers, Tranmere Rovers, Torquay United, Plymouth Argyle, Macclesfield Town, Solihull Moors and Maidenhead United.

 Club career

 Born in West Bromwich, Blissett had youth spells at Staffordshire University and Kidsgrove Athletic.
 He joined Romulus in the 2011 summer, after having a successful trial, and scored 13 goals in his only season at the club.

 On 17 August 2012 Blissett signed a one-year deal with Conference Premier side Kidderminster Harriers.
 On 4 March of the following year, after being rarely used, he joined fellow league team Cambridge United in a one-month loan deal, with Michael Gash moving in the opposite direction.

 Blissett also had two loan stints at Hednesford Town in 2014.
 On 20 November of that year he joined Bristol Rovers; initially in a loan deal, he signed permanently in January 2015.

 After achieving promotion with Bristol Rovers in 2015, Blissett was loaned to Tranmere Rovers on 21 August.
 He returned to his parent club in October, and made his Football League debut on 20 October, coming on as a second-half substitute for Matt Taylor in a 0–0 home draw against Notts County.

 Whilst at Bristol Rovers, the forward was loaned out to both Tranmere Rovers and Lincoln City.
 He played 5 times (scoring once) for Tranmere, and played 3 times for Lincoln.